-The course tutor will evaluate a Pool Lifeguards skills throughout the course to ensure competence in all of the skills and help to complete a portfolio of evidence, including worksheets.
-At the end of the course the course tutor will assess everyone on the course to ensure they have maintained their skills.
+The course tutor will evaluate a Pool Lifeguards skills throughout the course to ensure competence in all of the skills and help to complete a portfolio of evidence, including worksheets and an end of course written examination paper.
+At the end of the course the external assessors will assess everyone on the course to ensure they have maintained their skills.